Welcome to a foodie’s paradise

 One of the things that excites me most about traveling to a foreign country is trying the various local foods (especially when it is both tasty and inexpensive) Peru is a country unique in many aspects, especially for its food.
 For those of you who are yet to try Peruvian cuisine, you will soon learn that it is both delicious and different.

-In the cheapest, small local restaurants, you can find what’s known as Menú (soup and main course + salad + drink) This is served for lunchtime and usually costs between 4-8 soles.
-Typically a restaurant will have a rotation of very similar dishes with rice, french fries and chicken.
-Currently I cannot look at the rice, and I feel the same about chicken.
+As a rule, there are a lot of bars and restaurants in Cusco.
+Certain streets have several of them.
+In the cheapest, small local restaurants, you can find what’s known as a Menú (which includes a soup + main course + salad + drink).
+This is typically served at lunchtime and usually costs between 4-8 Soles.
+Such restaurants will have a rotation of very similar dishes with rice, vegetables and meat.
+For example, rice, french fries and chicken is a common combination.
+Solely because of the number of times I have purchased a Menú, I cannot look at the rice and chicken for a while.
 Eating it every day is too much for me.
-In summary for Peruvians, rice, french fries and chicken is well-loved, almost being a daily necessity.
+However, for Peruvians, rice, french fries and chicken are all well-loved; almost being a daily necessity.

-Govinda Lila’s restaurant in Cusco, San Blas market
+Govinda Lila’s Restaurant in Cusco, San Blas Market

 What kind of meals you will find in Govinda restaurant?

-- Completely Vegetarian
+- Completely vegetarian

 Now you will know how to find the best restaurant in Cusco on a budget!